TarikHuber/firekit/README.md

     firebaseApp
       .database()
       .ref('some_value')
-      .update(55) //Here we just changed a value in our database }
+      .update(55) // change a value in our database
+  }

   render() {